cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   INIT,
   TRYOPEN,
   OPEN,
-  UPGRADE_INIT,
+  INITUPGRADE,
-  UPGRADE_TRY,
+  TRYUPGRADE,
 }
 ```

-- The chain that is proposing the upgrade should set the channel state from `OPEN` to `UPGRADE_INIT`
+- The chain that is proposing the upgrade should set the channel state from `OPEN` to `INITUPGRADE`
-- The counterparty chain that accepts the upgrade should set the channel state from `OPEN` to `UPGRADE_TRY`
+- The counterparty chain that accepts the upgrade should set the channel state from `OPEN` to `TRYUPGRADE`

 #### `ChannelEnd`